pjagielski/disclojure/README.md

 {:bpm 124, :beats 4, :name :worm, :sound #<buffer[live]: ...}
 ```

 This makes it easy to match sample rate for current BPM of the track.
-More in next chapter.
+More in the next chapter.

 ### Track helpers
 ```clojure